Moddable-OpenSource/pebble-examples/readme.md

 ## Using QEMU

-If you have never used QEMNU before, it is not entirely obvious.
+If you have never used QEMU before, it is not entirely obvious.

-When you launch QEMU, it shows the QEMU console in addition to the emulator window for the display.
+When you launch QEMU, the terminal shows the QEMU console and a separate emulator window is launched for the display.
 The console is more-or-less useless for JavaScript developers.

 However, exiting QEMU is more difficult that you might imagine.
-The easiest way to kill it is to press Control C in the QEMU console.
+The easiest way to exit is to press Control C in the QEMU console.
 (Don't ask where your mouse cursor went...)

 These are the Pebble button mappings: